gfinol/elastic-exploration/README.md

-# Exploiting Inherent Elasticity of Serverless in Irregular Algorithms
+# Exploiting Inherent Elasticity of Serverless in Algorithms with Unbalanced and Irregular Workloads